slowernews/wisdom-tldr/README.md

 ===
-###On confidence
+###On confidence and believing

-RULE: You are what you say you are.
+RULE: If you say it with confidence, yYou are what you say you are.

 > *'You're only as good as your next speech.'*